 But, if you do want something truly premium on your wrist, there’s no denying that this is a luxurious watch packing some damn gorgeous, high-quality materials.
 But we just don't think that’s enough to justify its price given what else is available.

-Don’t get us wrong, there’s definitely nothing wrong with the MARQ, it’s just not a product many people are going to be genuinely interested in buying.
+Don’t get us wrong, there’s definitely nothing wrong with the MARQ, we just don't think it's a product many people are going to be genuinely interested in buying.

 With this watch you’re not getting the most stylish of options, but it's lightweight, comfortable and looks good enough on the wrist.
-If you prefer a chunkier and more rugged build,, then you may prefer the only slightly pricier TicWatch S2, which offers US military grade durability with much of the same function.
+If you prefer a chunkier and more rugged build,, then you may prefer the only slightly pricier TicWatch S2, which offers US military grade durability and many of the same functions.

 The biggest downsides to this watch are the two-day battery life, which is far from the most generous on the list, and the lack of NFC; so the one Google app you won’t be able to use is Google Pay.
 As long as those aren't deal-breakers though, we believe this watch offers exceptional value at such a low price.
 And that makes it our clear pick for the best cheap smartwatch overall.